amaraoussama94/Socket_with_c/README.md

 for linux  user  :./lookup   domain (example.com  ,google.com .... as example )</br>
 windows user via powershell  : lookup.exe   domain (example.com  ,google.com .... as example )</br>

+### dns_query.c :
+We will now implement a utility to send DNS queries to a DNS server and receive the DNS response.
+This should not normally be needed in the field.
+It is, however, a good opportunity to better understand the DNS protocol and to get experience of sending binary UDP packets.</br>

 ## Please attention  :
 for windows user please read the make file </br>